haberdashPI/vscode-master-key/notes.md

 REFACTOR: cleanup up and document code, make it nice and readable
 REFACTOR: add prettier config and apply new style to all files

+- BUG/IMPROVEMENT: for any non-prefix binding (e.g. prefixCode==0)
+  that has no modifier (other than shift), require that the editor be in focus

 thoughts: things I must have to release:
 - good documentation of the code
 - user documentation